africallshop/africallshop-iphone/README.md

 ** AfriCallShop app is based on Linphone source code **
 ********************************

-This is Africallshop, a free (GPL) video softphone based on the SIP protocol.
+This is Africallshop, a free (GPL) sip softphone based on the SIP protocol.

 Please contact us at support@africallshop.com to get source code.